saulegoode/AivenExercise/README.md

 Run the ibeacon-test.py script to make sure all is setup correctly.
 Correct any problems found.

-## Run the Kafka producer and Kafka consumer (in seperate consoles)
+## Run the Kafka producer and Kafka consumer (in separate consoles)

 Run ibeacon_producer.py in a console